|

 the British made rifles, also incorporated a bipod rather than a

-mono-pod and a carrying handle.
+mono-pod and a carrying handle, they also utilised the flat 'harmonica'

 The MK2 versions were lighter and had a